krizvi/my-resume/README.md

 To test locally, run the following in your terminal:

+- Clone repo locally
+- `bundle install`
+- `bundle exec jekyll serve`
+- Open your browser to `localhost:4000`

+### printing out resume for dxc

-1. Clone repo locally
+- Clone repo locally
+- make sure that you are in `dxc` branch by `git co dxc`
-1. `bundle install`
+- `bundle install`
-2. `bundle exec jekyll serve`
+- `bundle exec jekyll serve`
-3. Open your browser to `localhost:4000`
+- Open your browser to `localhost:4000`

+### Upload the site to aws from `aws` branch

+- absolutely make sure that you are in the `aws` branch of git
+- after you have made changes and made sure that the site is good
+- make sure that you are in the root directory of the project
+- `aws s3 sync _site s3://khalidrizvi.com --profile munnoo`

 ### Running locally with Docker